 Step 1.
-We'll tell you about your right to an external review with the written decision of your internal appeal.
+We'll tell you about your right to an external review with the written decisi your internal appeal. on of --- -------

 Get the form Complete the Independent Review Organization (IRO) Request form, you can find it on premera.com or call customer service to request a copy.
 You may also write to us directly to ask for an external appeal.
 Step 2.
-Collect any supporting documents that may help with your external review.
+Collect supporting documents Collect any supporting documents that may help with your external review.
 This may include medical records and other information.
-Collect supporting documents We'll forward your medical records and other information to the Independent Review Organization (IRO).
+We'll forward your medical records and other information to the Independent Review Organization (IRO).
 We will notify you which IRO was selected to review your appeal.
 If you have additional information on your appeal, you may send it to the IRO directly within five business days.
 Step 3.
-To help process your external review, be sure to complete the form and return with any supporting documents.
-Send in my external review request Send you documents to: Premera Blue Cross Attn: Appeal Coordinator PO Box 91102 Seattle, WA 98111-9202 Fax to 425-918-5592
+Send in my external review request To help process your external review, be sure to complete the form and return with any supporting documents.
+Send your documents to: Premera Blue Cross Attn: Appeal Coordinator PO Box 91102 Seattle, WA 98111-9202 Fax to 425-918-5592